 Roshan K. Jha has extensive experience in the non-profit sector.
 Roshan has worked on maximizing employment opportunities for young adults in the environmental, alternative energy and sustainable agriculture sectors.
 Roshan has also worked as a Research Consultant for the United Nations International Labor Organization in Dhobighat, Lalitpur, and as a Program and Project Coordinator for the Forum of Economic Studies in Bagbazar, Kathmandu.
 Since the earthquake, Roshan has consulted with the Nepal Technical Office of Registered Engineers For Disaster Relief India (RedR India) and is now Managing Director of Good Earth Global.
 He has earned a Bachelor's Degree in Business Studies and a Master's Degree in Economics from Tribhuvan University in Nepal.

-Bandana Hamal, Communication/Systems Coordinator:
+Bandana Hamal, Project Manager:

 Bandana brings a wealth of experience to her work with Good Earth Nepal, with a background in civil engineering, finance, banking, management, accounting and computer technology.